4 Myths About Natural Teeth Whitening

 What’s the Best Way to Whiten Teeth?

 It’s much easier than you think to maintain healthy white teeth.
-The American Dental Association recommends you brush your teeth twice a day and floss once daily.
+First, start by practicing a routine where you brush your teeth twice a day, floss once daily, and optionally, swish with an anti-cavity mouthwash.

-You should also see our Troy, MI dentist for a teeth cleaning and oral examination at least every 6 months.
+You should also see our dentist for a professional teeth cleaning and oral examination at least every 6 months.
 Following these recommendations will help remove plaque and tartar from the surface of your teeth, which helps your smile stay white.

 We understand the appeal of whitening your teeth from the comfort of your own home, which is why we often recommend custom teeth whitening trays for our patients.